- Human Evolution Research

 Climate Effects on Human Evolution

 This article explores the hypothesis that key human adaptations evolved in response to environmental instability.
-This idea was developed during research conducted by the Smithsonian’s Human Origins Program.
+This idea was developed during research conducted by Dr. Rick Potts of the Smithsonian’s Human Origins Program.
 Natural selection was not always a matter of ‘survival of the fittest’ but also survival of those most adaptable to changing surroundings.

-Paleoanthropologists – scientists who study human evolution – have developed a variety of ideas concerning how environmental conditions may have stimulated long-term human evolutionary change.
-Human evolution has involved the emergence of a diverse suite of species and an accumulation of adaptations, including bipedal walking, the capacity to make and depend on tools, brain enlargement, changes in growth, and the emergence of complex mental and social behavior, and dependence on technology to alter the surroundings.
+Paleoanthropologists – scientists who study human evolution – have proposed a variety of ideas about how environmental conditions may have stimulated important developments in human origins.
+Diverse species have emerged over the course of human evolution, and a suite of adaptations have accumulated over time, including upright walking, the capacity to make tools, enlargement of the brain, prolonged maturation, the emergence of complex mental and social behavior, and dependence on technology to alter the surroundings.

-An important feature of Earth history during the period of human evolution is environmental change, including cooling, drying, and wider climate fluctuations over time.
-The question arises, then, how environmental change may have shaped the evolution of new adaptations and the origin or extinction of early hominin species and the emergence of our species, Homo sapiens.
-(The word ‘hominin’ here is used to refer to branches (= lineages or species) of the human evolutionary tree since the divergence of human ancestors and chimpanzee ancestors from a common ancestor, estimated to have lived between 6 and 8 million years ago.)
+The period of human evolution has coincided with environmental change, including cooling, drying, and wider climate fluctuations over time.
+How did environmental change shape the evolution of new adaptations, the origin and extinction of early hominin species, and the emergence of our species, Homo sapiens? (‘Hominin’ refers to any bipedal species closely related to humans – that is, on the human divide of the evolutionary tree since human and chimpanzee ancestors branched off from a common ancestor sometime between 6 and 8 million years ago.)

 Organisms and Environmental Change

 All organisms encounter some amount of environmental change.
-Some changes occur over a short time, or might be cyclical, such as daily or seasonal variations in the amount of temperature, light and precipitation.
-On longer time scales, hominins experienced large-scale and unpredictable shifts in temperature and precipitation that in turn caused vast changes in vegetation – shifts from grasslands and shrub lands to woodlands and forests, and also from cold to warm climates.
-Hominin environments were also altered by tectonics, such as the uplift of the Tibetan Plateau, which changed rainfall patterns in northern China and altered the topography of a wide region.
+Some changes occur over a short time, and may be cyclical, such as daily or seasonal variations in the amount of temperature, light, and precipitation.
+On longer time scales, hominins experienced large-scale shifts in temperature and precipitation that, in turn, caused vast changes in vegetation – shifts from grasslands and shrub lands to woodlands and forests, and also from cold to warm climates.
+Hominin environments were also altered by tectonics – earthquakes and uplift, such as the rise in elevation of the Tibetan Plateau, which changed rainfall patterns in northern China and altered the topography of a wide region.
 Tectonic activity can change the location and size of lakes and rivers.
 Volcanic eruptions and forest fires also altered the availability of food, water, shelter, and other resources.
-Unlike seasonal or daily shifts, the effects of many of these changes lasted for many years, and were unpredictable to hominins and other organisms as to when the next major shift would take place.
+Unlike seasonal or daily shifts, the effects of many of these changes lasted for many years, and were unexpected to hominins and other organisms, raising the level of instability and uncertainty in their survival conditions.

 Many organisms have habitat preferences, such as particular types of vegetation (grassland versus forests), or preferred temperature and precipitation ranges.
-When there’s a change in an animal’s preferred habitat, animals can either follow their favored habitat or adapt by genetic change to the new habitat.
+When there’s a change in an animal’s preferred habitat, they can either move and track their favored habitat or adapt by genetic change to the new habitat.
 Otherwise, they become extinct.
 Another possibility, though, is for the adaptability of a population to increase – that is, the potential to adjust to new and changing environments.
 The ability to adjust to a variety of different habitats and environments is a characteristic of humans.

 The Variability Selection Hypothesis

-One way organisms can cope with environmental fluctuations is through genetic adaptations, such as polymorphism.
-Several alleles, or different versions of genes, are present in the population at different frequencies.
+One way organisms can cope with environmental fluctuation is through genetic adaptation, where several alleles, or different versions of genes, are present in the population at different frequencies.
 As conditions change, natural selection favors one allele or genetic variant over another.
 Genes that can facilitate a range of different forms under different environments (phenotypic plasticity) can also help an organism adapt to changing conditions.

 Another response to environmental change is to evolve structures and behaviors that can be used to cope with different environments.
 The selection of these structures and behaviors as a result of environmental instability is known as variability selection.
 This hypothesis differs from those based on consistent environmental trends.
-Environmental change in a constant direction leads to specializations for those specific conditions.
-But if the environment becomes highly variable, specializations for particular environmental conditions would be less advantageous than structures and behaviors helpful for coping with changing and unpredictable conditions.
-Variability selection refers to the benefits conferred by variations in behavior that help organisms survive unexpected changes.
+Environmental change in an overall direction leads to specializations for those specific conditions.
+But if the environment becomes highly variable, specializations for particular environments would be less advantageous than structures and behaviors that enable coping with changing and unpredictable conditions.
+Variability selection refers to the benefits conferred by variations in behavior that help organisms survive change.
 To test the variability selection hypothesis, and to compare it with habitat-specific hypotheses, Potts examined the hominin fossil record and the records of environmental change during the time of human evolution.

-If environmental instability was the key factor producing human adaptations, increasing amounts of environmental fluctuation would be expected to occur during periods of increased environmental variability, and these adaptations would have improved the ability of early human ancestors to inhabit a variety of environments and enabled their populations to survive unpredictable habitat change and environmental events.
+If environmental instability was the key factor favoring human adaptations, new adaptations would be expected to occur during periods of increased environmental variability, and these adaptations would have improved the ability of early human ancestors to deal with habitat change and environmental diversity.

 Overall, the hominin fossil record and the environmental record show that hominins evolved during an environmentally variable time.
-Higher variability occurred as large-scale changes in seasonality produced major environmental fluctuations at orbital time scales of tens of thousands of years.
+Higher variability occurred as changes in seasonality produced large-scale environmental fluctuations over periods that often lasted tens of thousands of years.
 The variability selection hypothesis implies that human traits evolved over time because they enabled human ancestors to adjust to environmental uncertainty and change.
 The hypothesis addresses the matter of how, exactly, adaptability can evolve over time.

 Ancient Hominins Were Found in Diverse Habitats